DHCP vs RARP

-RARP was designed to support booting of diskless workstations and had major challenges like limitation of Client and server being in same subnet hence very limited scalability.
-Infact RARP only is limited to providing IP address to client and can’t provide Default Gateway and name server details.
-Additionally implementation of RARP is pretty complex and high skill job.
-All the above shared limitations of RARP have been addressed by DHCP protocol.
+RARP was designed to support booting of diskless workstations and had major challenges like the limitation of Client and server being in same subnet hence very limited scalability.
+In fact, RARP only is limited to providing an IP address to the client and can’t provide Default Gateway and name server details.
+Additionally, implementation of RARP is pretty complex and high skill job.
+All the above-shared limitations of RARP have been addressed by the DHCP protocol.

 Below table enumerates the difference between DHCP and RARP –

 Related- ARP vs RARP